 Leafy Greens and Grasses

 We all need greens in our life.
-Greens such as kale and lettuce don’t take up a ton of space, though you may need to plant a few of them to get a high yield.
+Greens such as No products found. and lettuce don’t take up a ton of space, though you may need to plant a few of them to get a high yield.
 What’s great about these greens is that they generally don’t take a long time to produce, so you’ll be able to plant 2-3 crops per season.

 These plants do well with partial to full sun depending on how hot your climate is.